 |Stay with your child when coughing||Croup can be frightening for the parent and the child.
 Stay with your child all the time when they are coughing.
 Handle him or her gently, and talk quietly and firmly.
 The symptoms of croup will be worse if the child is upset and feels that you are not in control.|

 |Keep your child hydrated||Encourage your child to drink small sips of fluids regularly, to help soothe their throat and keep them hydrated.|

-- It is also seen as dangerous for the child because of the possibility of burns or scalding.
-Therefore do not use steam for your child's croup.
+- Don't use steam.
+It can be dangerous for your child because of the possibility of burns or scalding.

-- Do not put anything in your child's mouth to look at the throat.
+- Don't put anything in your child's mouth to look at their throat.
 This may make symptoms worse.